Pre-Conference Workshops: November 5, 2018

 - Lower cost of increased quality

-8:30 am - 10:30 am Workshop C: Operational Excellence: What world class characteristics does your organisation need to sustain leading performance?Sairam Valluri - Senior Staff Consultant KBC
+8:30 am - 10:30 am Workshop C: Operational Excellence: What world class characteristics does your organisation need to sustain leading performance?Sairam Valluri - Director, Value Chain Optimization and Innovation, KBC

 Industry leaders exhibit specific characteristics in their operational and organisational philosophy that sets them apart from others.
 This workshop will explore those characteristics, how they impact business performance, and what actions can be taken to begin adopting similar characteristics.
 We will use case studies in an interactive session to discuss application of theory.
 Participants will come away with: